 The University of Central Arkansas, a leader in 21st-century higher education, is committed to excellence through the delivery of outstanding undergraduate and graduate education that remains current and responsive to the diverse needs of those it serves.
 The university's faculty and staff promote the intellectual, professional, social, and personal development of their students through innovations in learning, scholarship, and creative endeavors.
 Students, faculty, and staff partner to create strong engagement with the local, national, and global communities.
-The University of Central Arkansas is dedicated to academic vitality, diversity, and integrity.
+The University of Central Arkansas dedicates itself to academic vitality, integrity, and diversity.